Metal Roofing

 Installing a Permanent Metal Roof

 The installation process of a permanent metal roof focuses on creating a long-lasting and durable roofing system.
 The process begins with careful planning and measurement to determine the required materials.
 The existing roof is typically removed, and any necessary repairs or reinforcements to the underlying structure are addressed.
 A layer of underlayment is applied, followed by the installation of metal panels or shingles, ensuring the proper penetrations to prevent leaks.
-Ridge caps, sealants, and other finishing touches are applied
+Ridge caps, sealants, and other finishing touches are applied.

 The Importance of Soffit, Fascia, and Wall Panels